The Tourism Federation of Wisconsin (TFW)

 and organizations actively involved in Wisconsin's tourism

 industry.
 TFW serves as Wisconsin tourism industry's unified

 voice in government relations, cooperatively seeking to improve

 Wisconsin's tourism industry through supportive

 legislation and policies.
 Recent legislative wins include maintaining Wisconsin's Sept.
-1st school start date, supporting a statwide smoking ban and strenghtening Wisconsin's room tax law.
+1st school start date, supporting a strong state tourism marketing budget and strengthening Wisconsin's room tax law.

 DID YOU KNOW?

-• Studies show that tourism generates $16 billion in business sales in Wisconsin, more than 180,000 jobs and $2 billion dollars in annual tax revenue.
-In 2011, 95 million visitors to Wisconsin spent $10 billion, 7.6% more than in 2010.
-Our year-round industry is growing, and helping to jump start Wisconsin’s economy.
+• Studies show that tourism generates $20 billion in economic impact in Wisconsin, more than 193,000 jobs and $1.5 billion dollars in annual state and local tax revenue.
+In 2016, visitors to Wisconsin spent $12.3 billion, 3.5% more than in 2015.
+Our year-round industry continues to grow, and is helping to improve Wisconsin’s economy.
 As our state looks to increase revenues and create jobs and, the tourism and hospitality industry is making a significant contribution.

 • Tourism provides Wisconsin with a year-round economic boost.
 From fishing, hiking and sporting tournaments in the spring, to boating, camping, festivals and conventions in the summer and fall, and snowmobiling and skiing in the winter, tourism brings important economic activity to Wisconsin 365 days a year.
 Tourism touches every corner of our state in a positive way and creates a multi-billion dollar economic punch.